 Make sure the ELD is easy to use.

-Using paper logs is very simple.
+Some people believe using paper logs was very simple.
 If you’ve been running on paper logs for the entirety of your driving career, switching to ELDs can be, at best, a hassle, and at worst, intimidating.
-ELDs do come with somewhat of a learning curve, but a good compliance option should be easy to get used to.
+ELDs do come with somewhat of a learning curve, but a good compliance option backed by excellent customer support should be easy to get used to.

 When looking for your ELD, make ease-of-use and intuitiveness a priority.
 If you’re looking into smartphone-based ELDs, see if you can download the app before making a purchase.
 This way, you can take a look at how the app works to ensure it would be a good fit.
-Some ELD vendors may offer a test drive, so you can get a good feel for what driving with that ELD would really be like.
+Some ELD vendors may offer a free eld trial, so you can get a good feel for what driving with that ELD would really be like.

 Check out the manufacturer’s customer service options.